 When implementing measures relating to the federal budget, the bulletin states that the changes to the Quebec tax system will only be adopted following assent to any federal statute (or adoption of any federal regulation) implementing the proposed federal measure being harmonized.
 Further, the bulletin states that these changes will apply on the same dates as the federal measures being harmonized.

-Quebec will harmonize with various federal corporate provisions proposed in the 2017 federal budget, including measures that:
+Quebec will harmonize with various federal corporate and personal provisions proposed in the 2018 federal budget, including measures that:

 For more information, contact your KPMG adviser.